Ban-zee/GSoC_2019/final_submission.md

 ## GsoC 2019 Submission Details

 As required by Google Guidelines, the commit history and the pull request list have been provided in this blog post.
-In order allow the reader to easily make sense of the changes made during the work period, a detailed account of the important pull requests has been provided as well.
+To allow the reader to understand the changes made during the work period, I have provided a detailed account of the vital pull requests.

 ### Working on numba stats and diagnostics: